What is Integrative Learning?

 Integrative learning develops through high-impact practices like intensive research activities, international experiences, service and community-based learning, internships, advocacy, learning communities, and capstone courses and projects.

-Learn more about what Integrative and Applied Learning looks like in practice at SUNY Geneseo.
+Learn about the Integrative Learning Opportunities at SUNY Geneseo!